chakraborty-arnab/NutriNudge/Evaluation/README.md

 - Significant reduction in latency, especially for irrelevant queries

 ## Detailed Report
-For a comprehensive analysis of our methodology, improvements, results, and future work, please refer to our [detailed evaluation report](https://link-to-your-report.com).
+For a comprehensive analysis of our methodology, improvements, results, and future work, please refer to our [NutriNudge Evaluation Report(https://link-to-your-report.com](https://github.com/chakraborty-arnab/NutriNudge/blob/main/Evaluation/NutriNudge%20Evaluation%20Report.pdf).

-## Next Steps
-- Implement adaptive thresholding
-- Explore dynamic prompt adjustment
-- Investigate further latency reduction techniques
-- Conduct user testing

 For more information or to contribute, please contact the project team.